Does An Air Conditioner Help Or Hinder During Allergy Season?

 HEPA- This is a high-efficiency particulate absorbent filter that's designed to grab allergens and eliminate polluted air conditions that are problematic for allergy sufferers.
 The HEPA filters need to trap at least 99.97% of the particles in the air flowing through the air conditioning system.

-American Air can be depended upon to clean your registers, ductwork, and vents, as well as maintaining the allergen air filters in your home.
+American Air Cares can be depended upon to clean your registers, ductwork, and vents, as well as maintaining the allergen air filters in your home.
 Count on us to improve the quality of air for you and your family, so allergens won't get the best of you.
 We'll ensure the filters are running smoothly, so you can always breathe pure air and leave your allergy symptoms behind.
-If you or someone in your family suffers from allergies with your air conditioning running, consider calling us at 772-934-8595 or contact us through our website.
 There's no reason you should have to live without cooler air just to find relief from your allergies.
+The professionals in air conditioning service in Port St. Lucie, and surrounding areas, at American Air Cares can help!